micmejia/bible-dump/NKJV/Numbers/Num 16.md

 and they rose up before Moses with some of the children of Israel, two hundred and fifty leaders of the congregation, representatives of the congregation, men of renown.

 ###### 3
-They gathered together against Moses and Aaron, and said to them, "_You_ [^a]_take_ too much upon yourselves, for all the congregation _is_ holy, every one of them, and the Lord _is_ among them.
+They gathered together against Moses and Aaron, and said to them, "_You_ _take_ too much upon yourselves, for all the congregation _is_ holy, every one of them, and the Lord _is_ among them.
 Why then do you exalt yourselves above the assembly of the Lord?"

 ###### 4
 So when Moses heard _it,_ he fell on his face;

 ###### 5
-and he spoke to Korah and all his company, saying, "Tomorrow morning the Lord will show who _is_ His and _who is_ holy,[^b] and will cause _him_ to come near to Him.
+and he spoke to Korah and all his company, saying, "Tomorrow morning the Lord will show who _is_ His and _who is_ holy, and will cause _him_ to come near to Him.
 That one whom He chooses He will cause to come near to Him.

 ###### 6
 Do this: Take censers, Korah and all your company;